malcolms-anatomy/team_portfolio_project/README.md

 ## Introduction
 This project is comprised of two main components:
-1. A **Landing Page** that introduces the project, showcases key features, and provides an introduction to the team.
+1. A **Landing Page** that introduces the project, showcases key features and provides an introduction to the team.
 2. A **URL Shortener Web App** that allows users to input a long URL and receive a shortened version that redirects to the original URL.

 ## Project Structure